dyorg/slim-token-authentication/README.md

 ## Getting authentication

-Start creating a `authenticator` function, this function will make the token validation of your application.
+Start by creating an `authenticator` function, this function will make the token validation of your application.
-When you create a new instance of `TokenAuthentication` you must pass a array with configuration options.
+When you create a new instance of `TokenAuthentication` you must pass an array with configuration options.
-You need setting authenticator and path options to authentication start work.
+You need setting authenticator and path options for authentication to start working.

 ```php
 $authenticator = function($request, TokenAuthentication $tokenAuth){